The Sandlot: Cast

+Production

+The film was announced in 1991, with Danny DeVito, Michael Shamberg, Richard Donner, and Lauren Shuler Donner trying to buy the rights to the screenplay and produce the film.
+Eventually Island World won the rights, and hired David Mickey Evans to direct his own script.
+Filming began in June 1992 in Salt Lake City, Utah.

 Reception

 Critical response

-The Sandlot received generally positive reviews upon release.
-On Rotten Tomatoes, the film holds an approval rating of 66% based on 64 reviews, with an average rating of 6.30/10.
-The site's critical consensus read: "It may be shamelessly derivative and overly nostalgic, but The Sandlot is nevertheless a genuinely sweet and funny coming-of-age adventure".
-Metacritic assigned the film had a weighted average score of 55 based on 27 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film holds an approval rating of 66% based on 65 reviews, with an average rating of 6.2/10.
+The site's critical consensus reads, "It may be shamelessly derivative and overly nostalgic, but The Sandlot is nevertheless a genuinely sweet and funny coming-of-age adventure".
+Metacritic assigned that the film had a weighted average score of 55 based on 27 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Critic Roger Ebert gave the film three (out of four) stars, comparing the film to a summertime version of A Christmas Story, based on the tone and narration of both films: "There was a moment in the film when Rodriguez hit a line drive directly at the pitcher's mound, and I ducked and held up my mitt, and then I realized I didn't have a mitt, and it was then I also realized how completely this movie had seduced me with its memories of what really matters when you are 12".
 Bob Cannon of Entertainment Weekly gave the film a B+, praising its simplicity and strong fundamentals.

 Leonard Klady of Variety gave the film a mostly negative review.
-He praised the cinematography and score, but felt the baseball team did not come together, and that the film, while sincere, was a "remarkably shallow wade, rife with incident and slim on substance".
+He praised the cinematography and score, but felt that the baseball team did not come together, and that the film, while sincere, was a "remarkably shallow wade, rife with incident and slim on substance".